percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/docker/index.md

 ## Run docker container

+??? info "Summary?"

-!!! summary alert alert-info "Summary"
+    !!! summary alert alert-info ""
         - Pull the Docker image.
         - Copy it to create a persistent data container.
         - Run the image.
         - Open the PMM UI in a browser.

     ---

 You can store data from your PMM in: